beginor/System_Net_Http/README.md

-System_Net_Http
+System.Net.Http for Silverlight
 ===============

-System.Net.Http for MonoDroid, MonoTouch and Silverlight.
+System.Net.Http for Silverlight, borrowed from Mono.